1163710214X/osc/README.md

     over x_t, u_t t = 0, ... , T

 where `phi_t` terms are quadratic
-and `psi_t` terms are arbitrary, supplied by the user in the form of a proximal operator
+and `psi_t` terms are arbitrary 任意的 , supplied by the user in the form of a proximal operator

 Quickstart:
 to compile all the simulations, in this directory type: